hipe/tmx/brazen/doc/issues/105-the-isomorphic-method-arguments-narrative.md

-this is a vestige of what used to be an important top node in [hl] ("argument", that is, formal argument of argv and a counterpart to "option" as a formal option of an o.p). currently we make it quack like a modern property of [br], but we do not subclass the same. however this is an avenue worth keeping in mind IFF there is too much redundancy of method implementations here. ( but note that when we call these "hook outs" it makes them OK. :P )
+this is a vestige of what used to be an important top node in [hl] ("argument", that is, formal argument of argv and a counterpart to "option" as a formal option of an o.p).

 what follows is from the original work: